Check this page for our latest updates on the Coronavirus (currently updated a couple of times a week).

 We literally live in risk of pandemic all the time.
 This isn’t fear mongering; it’s the truth.
 According to the CDC (Center for Disease Control and Prevention), one of the world’s top three medical organizations, the flu infects an average of 61,000 people die each year from the flu.
 Yet compared to the millions who contract the flu annually, the percentages are surprisingly low.

 Other diseases are much more deadly, especially viral diseases.
-While medical science has had great success developing antibiotics which can fight bacterial disease, they have had zero success in developing antiviral medicines.
+While medical science has had great success developing antibiotics like penicillin (which you can actually make at home) which can fight bacterial disease, they have had zero success in developing antiviral medicines.
 That means that if you become infected by Ebola, the new Coronavirus, or even the flu, the only thing that doctors can do is treat the symptoms; it’s up to your body to defeat the disease on its own.

 That’s why vaccines are so important.
 They give our bodies an opportunity to develop the necessary antibodies by fighting against a less virulent version of the virus.
 Then, if we are ever attacked by the real thing, our bodies are ready to fight it, greatly increasing our chances of survival.